Male Factor Infertility

-The laboratory technique of Intracytoplasmic Sperm Injection (or ICSI) has revolutionized the way we can treat male infertility.
+ICSI has revolutionized the way we can treat male infertility.
 Even men with no sperm in their ejaculated sample, pregnancy may be possible with this technique.
-In this circumstance, an urologist can extract sperm from the man’s epididymis or testicle for use in IVF.
+In this circumstance, a urologist can extract sperm from the man’s epididymis or testicle for use in IVF.
 With ICSI, a specialized glass needle is used to inject a single normal sperm directly into the center (cytoplasm) of the egg under the guidance of a specially fitted microscope.
 The success rate with this technique varies considerably among IVF programs and is highly dependent upon the skill of the embryologist performing the procedure.

 - Severely compromised sperm parameters, including concentration, motility, morphology, or antisperm antibodies.

 - Blockage or absence of the vas deferens, where sperm is surgically collected by microsurgical epididymal sperm aspiration (MESA) or testicular biopsy for ICSI.